Huegoxaga/notes/embedded/nvidia.md

 - Jetson is the branch name for NVIDIA embedded development board powered by its GPU
 - Jetson supports CUDA-X
 - JetPack is the OS image for Jetson devices, with pre-installed drivers and tools
+  - The pre-installed opencv wasn't compiled using CUDA, refer to this [link](https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html) to install openCV on a Jetson
 - L4T is the OS name for Jetson devices, it is based on Ubuntu 18.04
 - Jetson Modules is a card containing processing units, it can be plugged into a carrier board for development, the carrier board and the modules are sold together as a development kit
 - It currently has the following active modules from slow to fast: